crftwr/keyhac-mac/docs/api_reference.md

 ### <kbd>class</kbd> `LaunchApplication`
-A key action class to launch an application.
+A action class to launch an application.

 This action launches the application you specified if it is not running yet.
 If the application is already running, macOS automatically make it foreground.